jaimienakayama/alpaca_generator/README.md

 This app is also deployed on Heroku -> https://alpaca-generator.herokuapp.com/

 Have fun building your own alpaca!
+Cheers!